jprjr/luaflac/README.md

 * `seek` - a callback to seek the stream (required if `read` is given).
 * `tell` - a callback to get the absolute position of the stream (required if `read` is given)
 * `userdata` - a value to pass to callbacks, always used as the first parameter.

+# Encoder Callbacks

+Here's the function signatures expected for encoder callbacks:

+## read

+`string bytes = read(userdata, number size)`

+A `read` callback will receive your `userdata` as the first parameter, and the number of bytes to read as the second parameter.

+On success, return a string of bytes.

+Returning an empty string, `nil`, or `true` will tell libFLAC we've reached the end of the file.
+Returning `false` will tell libFLAC to abort.

+## write

+`boolean success = write(userdata, string bytes)`

+A `write` callback will receive your `userdata` as the first parameter, and a string of bytes as the second parameter.

+Return something truthy on success, falsey on error.

+## seek

+`boolean success = seek(userdata, FLAC__uint64 absolute_byte_offset)`

+A `seek` callback will receive your `userdata` as the first parameter, and the absolute stream position as a `FLAC__uint64` userdata.

+Return a true on success, false on error.

+## tell

+`flac__uint64 position = tell(userdata)`

+A `tell` callback will receive your `userdata` as the only parameter.

+It should return the current, absolute position in the stream.
+It can return anything convertible to a `FLAC__uint64` value (a number, string, or your own `FLAC__uint64`).

+Returning a `nil` or `false` will trigger an error.

+## metadata

+`metadata(userdata, table metadata)`

+A `metadata` callback will receive your `userdata` as the first parameter, and a table representing the current metadata block as the second.

+See the above implementation notes for the structure of the metadata table.

+Return value is ignored.

+## progress

+`progress(userdata, uint64 bytes_written, uint64 samples_written, number frames_written, number total_frames_estimate)`

+A `progress` callback will periodically be called with current progress information.

+Return value is ignored.